MurphyPone/murphypone.github.io/src/content/algorithm-notes.md

   - _Base case_: $|S| = 1$.
 The only node in $S$ is $s$
   - _Inductive Hypothesis_: $|S| = k$ for some $k \geq 1$.
 The algorithm has computed $P_u$ for every node $u \in S$.
 Strong induction.
   - _Inductive step_: $|S| = k+1$ because we add the node $v$ to $S$.
 Could the be a shorter path $P$ from $s$ to $v$?
 We must prove this is not the case.
-      - poll: $P'$ must contain an edge from x to y where x is explor (in S) and y is unexplored (in V - S)
+      - poll: $P'$ must contain an edge from x to y where x is explore (in S) and y is unexplored (in V - S)
       - poll: The node v in P' must be explored (in S)

 - Locate key nodes on $P'$